-- Stop the engine and keep heat, sparks and flame away.

-- Handle fuel only outdoors.

-- Wipe up spills immediately.

-4. After refueling, turn the fuel fill cap clockwise until it clicks.5.
-Insert the breather tube into the handlebar cover hole.
+- Stop the engine and keep heat, sparks and flame away. - Handle fuel only outdoors. - Wipe up spills immediately. - 4.
+After refueling, turn the fuel fill cap clockwise until it clicks. - 5.
+Insert the breather tube into the handlebar cover hole. - 6.
+Make sure the tube stopper (5) to be butted against the handlebar cover hole.